juicedata/juicefs/docs/en/getting-started/for_local.md

 ### Hands-on Practice

-On a Linux system, for example, the following command creates a filesystem named `myjfs`.
+On a Linux system, for example, the following command creates a file system named `myjfs`.

 ```shell
 juicefs format sqlite3://myjfs.db myjfs